EFTEC/CacheOne/README.md

 ## getSerializer();

-Get the how the values are serialized.
+Get then how the values are serialized.

 ```php
 $type=$cache->getSerializer(); // get php,json-array,json-object or none